-The traditional trial-and-error method was used by GeoTrans to serve as a scientific control for the transport optimization groups.
-Two transport optimization modeling groups, Dr. Chunmiao Zheng of the University of Alabama and Dr. Richard Peralta of Utah State University, used their own independently developed simulation-optimization software for this study.
-These investigators were chosen based on the existence of optimization packages and prior field implementation of their optimization packages similar to this project, although the specific codes and algorithms they would apply for this project were their choice.
+The traditional trial-&-error method was used by GeoTrans to serve as a scientific control for the transport optimization groups.
+Two transport optimization modeling groups, Dr. Chunmiao Zheng of University of Alabama (UA) and Dr. Richard Peralta of Utah State University (USU), used their own independently developed simulation-optimization software for this study.
+These investigators were chosen based upon existence of optimization packages and prior field implementation of their optimization packages in a similar fashion to what was intended for this project, although the specific codes/algorithms they would apply for this project were their choice.

-Once sites were selected (Phase 1), the following activities were associated with performing the transport optimization for each site (Phase 2).
+Once sites were selected (Phase 1), the following activities were associated with performing the transport optimization for each site (Phase 2):

-- \$ An initial draft of potential optimization formulations was developed by the ESTCP project team, based on a site visit (performed in Phase 1) and subsequent phone conversations and/or e- mails with the installation. - \$ Feedback on the initial draft optimization formulations was provided by the installation, including details on cost coefficients and/or constraint values. - \$ The simulation models were modified (as necessary) to require no more than 2 hours of computational time and to include no more than two constituents. - \$ The formulations were finalized and distributed to each modeling group by GeoTrans, including a feasible solution if one had been determined during the formulation process; a FORTRAN post-processor for determining the objective function value and status of the constraints for any specific combination of well rates simulated with the transport model was also provided by GeoTrans. - \$ Optimization of each of the three formulations for the site was performed over a period of approximately 4 months, during which time the three modeling groups were not allowed to discuss their progress with each other or with the installation.
-(Biweekly progress reports were submitted by each group to the U.S. Navy.) - \$ After the optimization period for a specific site, each modeling group submitted a report describing the results for each formulation. - \$ The ESTCP project team met to present and interpret results, with a subsequent presentation of results to the installation by a subset of the ESTCP project team.
+- An initial draft of potential optimization formulations was developed by the ESTCP project team, based on a site visit (performed in Phase 1) and subsequent phone conversations and/or e-mails with the installation - Feedback on the initial draft optimization formulations was provided by the installation, including details on cost coefficients and/or constraint values - The simulation models were modified (as necessary) to require no more than 2 hours of computational time and to include no more than 2 constituents - The formulations were finalized and distributed to each modeling group by GeoTrans, including a feasible solution if one had been determined during the formulation process; a FORTRAN post-processor for determining the objective function value and status of the constraints for any specific combination of well rates simulated with the transport model was also provided by GeoTrans - Optimization of each of the three formulations for the site was performed over a period of approximately four months, during which time the three modeling groups were not allowed to discuss their progress with each other or with the installation (bi-weekly progress reports were submitted by each group to the US Navy) - After the optimization period for a specific site, each modeling group submitted a report describing the results for each formulation - The ESTCP project team met to present and interpret results, with a subsequent presentation of results to the installation by a subset of the ESTCP project team

-A summary of these activities for each of the three demonstration sites, including the schedule, is presented in Table 3.
+A summary of these activities for each of the three demonstration sites, including the schedule, is presented in Table 3-3.